 Did you know that babies are actually born with all of their undeveloped teeth already in their gums?
-They’re called tooth buds, and they’re the foundation of what become their baby teeth and eventually, their permanent teeth.
+They’re called tooth buds, and they’re the foundation of what becomes their baby teeth and eventually, their permanent teeth.

 Baby teeth typically come in pairs, starting with the bottom middle teeth, followed by the top middle teeth.
 And by their first birthday, some babies have as many as eight teeth, and some have none at all!
 Your child should have at least one tooth by 18 months, so if a pearly white tooth hasn’t poked through yet, talk to your child’s pediatrician.

 Some common signs your baby may be teething include; irritability, fussiness, drooling, loss of appetite, trouble sleeping and biting.
 Sometimes parents report other symptoms around the same time as teething; a fever greater than 101° F, diarrhea, diaper rash or runny nose, but these symptoms are not normal and you should consult your pediatrician.

 Remember: your baby should have their first visit to the dentist by the time they get their first tooth, or by their first birthday.